 Under the publishing company, Chimeara Communications, Inc. (CCI), a New Jersey-based for-profit organization, innovative partnerships with a number of organizations, such as Asian American Writers’ Workshop, Barnes & Noble, and the Langston Hughes Community Library and Cultural Center/Queens Library, produced literary programs in the New York/New Jersey area using many of the writers that contributed to phati’tude Literary Magazine.
 The magazine was quickly becoming a community of teachers, professors, poets, writers, activists, students and business people who wanted to create and communicate artistically and culturally for the greater good.
 Unfortunately, each issue was expensive to produce and since phati’tude Literary Magazine was published under a for-profit corporation, it did not qualify for funding.
 After several years of providing the financial support and carrying the debt personally, Ms. David decided that in order for the magazine to flourish, it would be best served under a nonprofit entity.
 In 2000, the Intercultural Alliance of Artists & Scholars, Inc. (IAAS) was born.

 Under the direction of Ms. David, The IAAS was initiated by an ethnically and geographically diverse group of people who represent the business, artistic, teaching and literary communities.
 These Board members believed there was a need to provide literary artists and the public with dynamic programming outside the traditional constraints of mainstream media that would make multicultural literature and literacy more accessible.
-Their goal was to have The IAAS fill that need.

-Over the past nine years, the IAAS has built an enviable reputation for staging exciting and innovative literary programs that engage the public with issues and ideas from differing perspectives.
+Over the past fifteen years, the IAAS has built an enviable reputation for staging exciting and innovative literary programs that engage the public with issues and ideas from differing perspectives.
 The IAAS Board and Staff have remained committed – through thick and thin, through ups and downs – to the IAAS’s core mission and program initiatives.
 The IAAS Board is also focused on working smarter – more effective and efficient in its fundraising, operations, and outreach – than ever before.
 We welcome your participation and support!